Current Priorities and a Look Ahead

-Prioritize the importance of current projects either recently completed or are ongoing.
-Choose at least 3 areas where Village government has placed their attention.
+Tell us about current projects either recently completed or ongoing where Village government has placed their attention this year.

 What are some of the challenges facing your Village in terms of growth, parking, available housing, village basic services, etc.?

-Name a problem area or areas where a coordinated effort is needed within your Village.
-If not a problem area, then an area that requires governmental vigilance.
+Name an area or issue where a coordinated effort is needed within your Village.
+If appropriate, please explain how residents can get involved.

-What projects are on tap or in the planning stages for 2019?
+What projects are you focusing on for 2020?